Giuseppedarro/Comanda/README.md

 ##  Features

-- **Real-time Synchronization:** Orders and table statuses are updated in real-time across all devices using WebSockets.
-- **User Authentication:** Secure JWT-based authentication for waiters and cashiers.
+- **User Authentication:** Secure JWT-based authentication for waiters.
-- **Offline Support:** The waiter app will support offline order creation and synchronization.
 - **Modern UI:** A clean and intuitive user interface built with Jetpack Compose and Material 3.
+- **Table Management:** View and manage restaurant tables with occupancy status.
+- **Order Submission:** Submit orders directly from the waiter app with a categorized menu.

 ##  Technologies & Libraries